 Read my 48 Hours in Pokhara Travel Guide

-Known as the birthplace of Buddha, Lumbini is a famous pilgrimage spot for Buddhists.
+Known as the birthplace of Buddha, Lumbini is a famous UNESCO world heritage site and a popular pilgrimage spot of Buddhism.
 Lumbini is a park with many temples and monasteries.
 The most sacred site is the Maya Devi temple, where Buddha was born.
-The drive from Kathmandu is well over six hours, so it’s advised to see other places nearby, like Chitwan.
+The drive from Kathmandu is well over six hours, so it’s advised to see other places nearby it, like Chitwan National Park.

 Popular Activities in Nepal